laura-is-here/laura-is-here-hugo/content/posts/2019-11-12-dr-jekyll-and-mr-hugo.md

 I've begun moving many of my Jekyll projects over to Hugo.
 Jekyll is a fantastic tool, but Hugo suits my needs a bit better and cuts down on a lot of time spent with configuration and managing assets that Jekyll can require.

-If you're new to static site generators, I can't recommend the Jekyll quick start guide enough to get you up and running and tinkering away.
-Hugo, on the other hand, takes some more getting used to in order to really get a firm grasp on how to fully utilize it, but it is very powerful, very fast, and very worth it.
-Did I mention it's fast?
+If you're new to static site generators, I can't recommend {{< anchor "Jekyll's step by step tutorial" "https://jekyllrb.com/docs/step-by-step/01-setup/" >}} enough to get you up and running and tinkering away.
+Hugo, on the other hand, takes some more getting used to in order to really get a firm grasp on how to fully utilize it, but it is very powerful, very fast, and very worth it. {{< anchor "Did I mention it's fast?" "https://forestry.io/blog/hugo-vs-jekyll-benchmark/" >}}